Coronavirus is fast becoming an 'economic pandemic' - Local News 8

 The emergence of hundreds of coronavirus cases in two major economies outside China has dashed hopes of a speedy recovery from an epidemic that has already wreaked havoc on global supply chains and hit company profits.

-The number of infections in South Korea, a major producer of cars, electronics and machinery, has shot up to more than 830.
-Italy, which started the weekend with a handful of cases, now has nearly 220 and five confirmed deaths.
+The number of infections in South Korea, a major producer of cars, electronics and machinery, has shot up to more than 890.
+Italy, which started the weekend with a handful of cases, now has over 270 and seven confirmed deaths.
 Officials have shut down public buildings, schools and sports events in some parts of the country’s industrial north.

 With Japan already reporting hundreds of infections, four of the world’s top 12 economies — representing about 27% of global GDP — are now scrambling to contain the virus.
 A fifth — Germany — is teetering on the brink of recession.